-A publication date has not yet been set, but most of the work is done!
+My seventh novel has just been published.
 It’s all about the protagonist of The Trilogy of Remembrance, Alexander Wainwright, and so, I am thinking of entitling it “The Wondrous Apothecary, the fourth in The Trilogy of Remembrance.”
 Alexander’s nemesis, Rinaldo, is front and centre in the story.

 I like to put artwork on the covers of my novels.
 Perhaps this painting by Magritte captures that sense of ambiguity which is a major theme in The Wondrous Apothecary?

 What is The Wondrous Apothecary About?

 Follow the paths of two artists, Alexander Wainwright and Rinaldo, in a passionate, suspenseful tale of art, life, love, and liberation.
 For such different men in their art and personalities, the fundamental question is whether they can ever collaborate on an artistic project?

 I had to think about the cover of the novel.
 Above you’ll see a painting by the Belgian artist, Rene Magritte.
 I was going to use it for the cover but then I came upon another painting by him and decided to use it instead.